microsoft/pxt-arcade/docs/skillmap/clicker-themed/clickert1.md

 ## Step 2
-**⭐ This game will test your speed as you click to show appreciation ⭐**
+**⭐ This game will test your speed as you click as quickly as possible to earn points. ⭐**

-Let's start prepping the stage with a background.
+Let's prep the stage by adding a background.

 ---